Aa22041100/devops-faq/docs/ios-deployment-guide.md

 7. Setup for XCode
 8. Ready a iTunes Connect App

-After that, you can archive your App and upload to the iTunes Connect.
+After that, you can archive your App and upload to the iTunes Connect for TestFlight or release.

 ---